Home 9 Bogotá and N-Bogotá 9 Free graffiti tour Bogotá

 Funny language barrier

-Loes, my travel companion, in her best Spanish (no basic Spanish yet) did want to order.
+Loes, my travel companion, wanted to order in her best Spanish (no basic Spanish yet).
 For herself a coffee, for me a tea.
 Even while ordering, I heard her fumbling when the cashier asked if she wanted milk in the tea.
 Overwhelmed by his question, she answered fleetingly; yes!
 After a few minutes she returned with a cup of coffee, and a chai latte.
 We both shot into laughter when the lid came off my “tea,” and we saw the frothed milk.
 It was delicious, instantly reminded me of spice cake from home, and provided one of many funny language barrier moments.

 Later we discovered that chai tea is widely drunk in Colombia, and that Loes had ordered a chai tea with milk, which resulted not in cup of tea with a splash of milk, but in a chai latte, not knowing that we would be drinking this a lot for the rest of our trip ;-).